 iPlanet Web Server, Enterprise Edition 4.0 and Stronghold 2.4.2 Performance Comparison

 By Bruce Weiner (PDF version, 52 KB)

-September 29,1999
+February 7, 2000 Update to September 29,1999 version

 White Paper Contents

-- Executive SummaryConclusions
+- ► Executive SummaryConclusions

 Mindcraft Certification

-- →Analysis
+- ♦Analysis

 - →Test Details

 - →iWS Configuration

 - ★Stronghold Configuration

 Disclosure

 The Sun-Netscape Alliance sponsored the testing in this report.
 Mindcraft, Inc. conducted the performance tests described in this report at its test lab in Los Gatos, California.

 Acknowledgements

 We thank the sales and technical support staff at C2Net for their responsiveness in dealing with SSL issues that arose during the tests.

 Executive Summary

-The iPlanet Web Server Java servlet performance is 2.7 times faster than its own CGI performance and is 3.9 times faster than the Stronghold JServ servlet performance
+The iPlanet Web Server Java servlet performance is 3.9 times faster than Stronghold JServ's on a four-processor system and 4.3 times faster on a one-processor system

 Mindcraft focused the performance tests for this white paper on Java servlets, Java Server Pages (JSP), SHTML, and CGI programs as alternatives for implementing Web-based applications.
 We conducted the tests on the Sun-Netscape Alliance iPlanet Web Server, Enterprise Edition 4.0 (iWS) and the C2Net Stronghold 2.4.2 (Stronghold) Web server.

 The programs we developed for this white paper were designed to test the speed at which a Web server starts up an application using each of the above alternatives.
 We implemented the same application both as a C CGI program and as a Java servlet.
 To determine performance, we looked at the average time to handle a request when a Web server is operating at its maximum number of requests/second (its peak performance).
 This time is reported as latency, the time from starting a connection to a Web server until the time the last byte of the response is received.
 Latency is measured at each client test system.

-Figure 1 gives the latency for each of the tests we ran on both iWS and Stronghold.
-Also, Figure 1 shows how much faster each iWS programming alternative is than the same one on Stronghold.
+Figure 1 gives the latency for each of the tests we ran on both iWS and Stronghold on a four-processor system.
+In addition, it shows how much faster each iWS programming alternative is than the same one on Stronghold.
 The test results show that our Java servlet on iWS runs 3.9 times faster than on Stronghold with Apache JServ.
 Finally, the iWS latencies demonstrate that our Java servlet runs 2.7 times faster than our C CGI program.
+Figure 2 compares the iWS and Stronghold performance on a one-processor system.

-Figure 1: iPlanet Web Server and Stronghold Latency at Peak Performance (smaller numbers are better except for speed advantage)
+Figure 1: iPlanet Web Server and Stronghold 4-CPU Latency at Peak Performance (smaller numbers are better except for speed advantage)

+Figure 2: iPlanet Web Server and Stronghold 1-CPU Latency at Peak Performance (smaller numbers are better except for speed advantage)